slippyex/pix-veil/README.md

 - **Algorithm**: Brotli Compression.
 - **Purpose**: Reduces the size of the data to minimize the impact on the carrier images.
 - **Benefits**:
-    - Less data to embed leads to less modification of the images.
+    - Fewer data to embed leads to less modification of the images.
     - Improves security by obfuscating the data patterns.

 ---